-- Lead entity must have demonstrated experience and capacity in the development and management of commercial real estate development and have successfully completed no less than three (3) projects, of similar size and complexity as the proposed project, within the past ten (10) years. - The property management company (if applicable) must demonstrate experience in the management of at least two projects, of similar size and complexity as the proposed project for at least 2 years each. - Team must have demonstrated experience in:

-- Site preparation and infrastructure development on similarly situated sites; - Successfully applying and closing on the type of financing anticipated to be utilized, or similar; and - Real estate development and financing strategies relative to the type of project proposed.
+- Lead entity must have demonstrated experience and capacity in the development and management of affordable housing and have successfully completed no less than three (3) affordable housing projects, of similar size and complexity as the proposed project, within the past ten (10) years. - The property management company must demonstrate experience in the management of at least two affordable housing projects, at least one of which consists of a total number of units no less than 50 percent of the total number of units in the proposed development, for at least 2 years each. - Team must have demonstrated experience in: - Site preparation and infrastructure development on similarly situated sites: - Successfully applying and closing on low-income housing tax credit, SAIL, SHIP, HOME, CDBG or other local, state and federal housing finance programs administered by the Florida Housing Finance Corporation or local government or similar agency; and - Real estate development and financing strategies that maximize utilization of scarce affordable housing funding resources.